 What to do if the histology of a mole is bad?

-Can large moles be removed with a laser?
+Is it possible to remove large moles with a laser?
 Find out here.

 Risk factors

-Various factors can start the process of uncontrolled cell division, the main of which is trauma to moles.
+Various factors can trigger the process of uncontrolled cell division, the main one being injuries to moles.

-Injured nevi on the labia minora or labia majora increase the risk of their transformation into a malignant form.
+Injured nevi on the labia minora or majora increase the risk of their degeneration into a malignant form.

-The process of rebirth of a mole can be seen by the following signs:
+The process of degeneration of a mole can be noticed by the following signs:

 • color change;